 Canon 1D X Mark II versus Canon 5D Mark II

-The Canon EOS-1D X Mark II and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2008.
+The Canon EOS-1D X Mark II and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in February 2016 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 1DX Mark II has a resolution of 20 megapixel, whereas the 5D Mark II provides 21 MP.

 The physical size and weight of the Canon 1D X Mark II and the Canon 5D Mark II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is considerably smaller (35 percent) than the Canon 1D X Mark II.
 Moreover, the 5D Mark II is substantially lighter (44 percent) than the 1DX Mark II.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.